 Which other services do we use to provide for and support our pupils?
 We have access to the following outside agencies and engage their support where appropriate through their required referral system: School Nurse Speech and Language Therapists Advisory Teaching Service.
-Educational Psychologists Occupational Therapists Children and Young Peoples Service (CYPS) Social Services.
+Educational Psychologists Occupational Therapists Child and Adolescent Mental Health Services (CAMHS) Social Services.
 We can also engage with more specific specialist services when a need arises.
 What expertise does our school and staff have in relation to SEN?
 The SENCO is a qualified, experienced teacher.
-The SENCO holds the National Award for SEND.
-The SENCO also has a Postgraduate Certificate in Inclusion and Vulnerable Learners.
+The SENCO holds the National Award for SEND (NASENCO).
 The role of the SENCO is to support class teachers in planning for children with SEND.
 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
 Whole staff training occurs to disseminate knowledge, strategies and experience and to share good practice.
 How do we evaluate the effectiveness of the provision we have arranged for your child?
 Staff review and evaluate My Plans with the SENCO 3 times a year.
-EHC Plans are reviewed annually with outside agencies.
+EHCPs are reviewed annually.
+Outside agencies will be invited to reviews if appropriate.
 There is regular discussion between staff and parents.
 Staff evaluate interventions that are taking place to ensure their effectiveness and suitability for the child.
 What access do our SEN pupils have to facilities and extracurricular activities available to all children?
-Where SEN/PP children don't engage in extra curricular clubs they are targeted for in school clubs during lunchtimes.
-95% of our pupils attended a club in the academic year 2022-23 There is a wide selection of after school clubs that we actively encourage ALL children to participate in.
+Where SEN/PP children do not engage in extracurricular clubs they are targeted for in school clubs during lunchtimes.
+95% of our pupils attended a club in the academic year 2023-24 There is a wide selection of after school clubs that we actively encourage ALL children to participate in.
 We try to ensure these are accessible to every pupil.
-Where a situation may be particularly challenging for a pupil we will engage in discussions with you as parents about how best to make the activity accessible for your child to participate in.
+Where a situation may be particularly challenging for a pupil we will engage in discussions with you, as parents, about how best to make the activity accessible for your child to participate in.
 Any additional risk assessments may then be carried out.
 How does our school provide support to improve the emotional and social development of our SEN pupils?
 This is addressed throughout the school through PHSCE lessons in class.
-At the start of the academic year, all children make a worry list to identify the staff they would go to if they were worried/upset/concerned about something.
+At the start of the academic year, all children make a worry list in order to identify the staff they would go to if they were worried/upset/concerned about something.
 Pupil concerns are raised during the weekly staff meeting so all teachers can be aware of any immediate needs.
 One TA runs a weekly Bubble Time for targeted children.
 Here children access a variety of activities dependent on their current social and emotional needs, for example, gardening, healthy life style activities, Lego therapy.
 A teacher runs Sunshine Club for targeted children (not necessarily SEN pupils) to support their emotional well-being.
 Some pupils have social and emotional outcomes on their My Plans.
 These are addressed through TA support using activities such as Snack and Chat or resources such as Talkabout or Build Happy Lego intervention.